rigidus/lido-improvement-proposals/LIPS/lip-3.md

 - Implement the process of transition from easy-track to general voting, if objections are found
 - For "general voting" implement a minimum time between the attempts of one user to create a new vote
 - Require a minimum threshold of ownership of LDO tokens to create a vote.
 These tokens can be locked at the time of voting
-- Calculate the strength of the vote as a function decreasing with the voting time
 - Create monitoring of the voting and enactment

 # Proposal